General information

-Your prescription can be at your front door inside 90 minutes in most Australian metro postcodes.
+Your prescription can be at your front door the same day, often within a few hours, in most Australian metro postcodes.
 Same-day pharmacy delivery went from a chain-pharmacy experiment in 2022 to a standard service in 2026.
-Most metro pharmacies now offer it, either through their own couriers or third-party services like Chemist2U and Hola Health.
+Most metro pharmacies now offer it, either through their own couriers or third-party courier services.

 The cold-chain rules matter (more on that below), and regional coverage is patchy.
 Here's how it actually works.